artm21/Think-like-a-programmer/README.md

 ## Pure puzzle :
 ---

-sapin : not in the book but it consists to draw fir tree.
+Sapin : not in the book but it consists to draw fir tree.

 Luhn_sumcheck : This program consists to verify if an integer respects the Luhn formula other or not.

-decode_the_message : The goal is to decipher a message according to the rules of the cipher.
+Decode_the_message : The goal is to decipher a message according to the rules of the cipher.

+Codage_en_base_N : Converts any number base-16 or less to any other base.